acmbpdc/git-guide/docs/workshop.md

 git init
 ```

 You might see the `Reinitialized existing Git repository` message, this simply means that this folder is already a git repository.
-When we create a repository on GitHub it is already git init-ed.
+When we create a repository on GitHub it is already git *init-ed*.

-If you view hidden files, you can see a new directory called `.git` created.
+If you view hidden files, you can see a new folder called `.git` created.
 This is where git stores all the information that git needs to track your project (*you really don't have to know what any of the things inside this directory does, to use git*).

 ### `add`